aros-development-team/AROS/README.md

 ## Contributing

-Please see the [CONTRIBUTING](CONTRIBUTING) file for details on joining the GitHub organization, and guidelines on contributing to the AROS project.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on joining the GitHub organization, and guidelines on contributing to the AROS project.

 ## License